Thomas Sankara International Airport Ouagadougou: Military use

-The United States military uses the military side of the airport as the hub of its airborne intelligence operations for much of Western Africa.

-The surveillance operations are carried out mainly with small, unarmed turboprop aircraft disguised as private planes but full of surveillance equipment.
+According to a 2012 article in the Washington Post, the United States military was using the military side of the airport as the hub of its airborne intelligence operations for much of Western Africa.
+Its surveillance operations were carried out mainly with small, unarmed turboprop aircraft disguised as private planes, but full of surveillance equipment.
 The U.S. spy planes fly hundreds of kilometres north to Mali, Mauritania and the Sahara, where they search for Al-Qaida fighters from the Maghreb.
 The planes refuel on isolated airstrips favored by African bush pilots, extending their effective flight range by thousands of kilometres.

-Ouagadougou is the most important of the approximately dozen air bases that the U.S. established in Africa since 2007.
+According to the Washington Post, in 2012 Ouagadougou was the most important of the approximately dozen air bases that the U.S. established in Africa since 2007.

 Plans for a new airport

 The government plans to close the current airport upon construction of the Ouagadougou-Donsin Airport, approximately 35 km northeast of Ouagadougou near the village of Donsin.
 It was originally expected to be completed around 2018, and the government of Burkina Faso has an $85 million loan from the World Bank to help finance the construction.
 The government of Burkina Faso believed that the project would cost $618 million.
-The expected date of opening has been pushed back to December 2021.
+Construction started in 2021 for completion in 2025.